 Who on campus will be involved in this work?

 University Human Resources is leading this project.
-Bryce Drew, the University’s Manager of Compensation, will be the primary point of contact.
-We will also be bringing together a University Advisory Group to give input on the process and recommendations.
+Bryce Drew, the University’s Manager of Compensation, will be the primary point of contact, but leadership and staff members from across campus have been engaged and involved in the synthesis of this new structure.

 Will employees be informed about the progress being made with the compensation study?

 Yes.
 Transparency is a guiding principle for the overall project.
 This website will serve as the central location for all up to date information.

 As View2022 progresses, many communication channels will be used to share information and updates including UM today messages, the Red and Blue employee e-newsletter, in-person meetings, zoom sessions, HR website updates, and town halls among other channels.
 We will also rely on engagement from all employees.
 Please share all information as it becomes available across your respective teams and peers.

 As a classified, staff employee of the University, how will View2022 benefit me?

 You can be confident that your compensation is based on data and reason.
 We will compare your set of responsibilities to those who perform that same type of work in the market at large and calculate your compensation based on that data.
 This program will reduce inconsistency, inequity, and lack of definition in the way we compensate our employees.

 - A general or automatic university-wide pay adjustment